Second Glavchev Government

 The Second Glavchev Government was the 104th cabinet of Bulgaria.
 It was appointed by President Rumen Radev on 27 August 2024, and sworn in the same day at the National Assembly of Bulgaria.
 17 out of 20 ministers were reappointed and continued their job as ministers in the same portfolios held in the preceding First Glavchev Government, with new appointments only made for the Minister of Foreign Affairs, Minister of Interior and Minister of Transport and Communications.
-Its tenure ended following the election of the Zhelyazkov government by the National Assembly on the 16th of January, 2025.
+Its tenure ended following the election of the Zhelyazkov government by the National Assembly on 16 January 2025.